phpMussel/phpMussel/_docs/readme.zh-TW.md

 Note: Regardless of suspicion level，any文件that are either blacklisted or whitelisted by phpMussel won't be scanned using the Virus Total API，because those such文件would've already been declared as either malicious or benign by phpMussel by the time that they would've otherwise been scanned by the Virus Total API，和therefore，additional scanning wouldn't be required.
 The ability of phpMussel to scan文件using the Virus Total API是intended to build further confidence为whether a file是malicious or benign in those circumstances where phpMussel itself isn't entirely certain as to whether a file是malicious or benign。

 "vt_weighting"
 - Should phpMussel apply the results of scanning using the Virus Total API as detections or as detection weighting?
 This directive exists，because，虽说 scanning a文件using multiple engines (as Virus Total does) should result in an increased detection rate (and therefore in a higher number of malicious文件being caught)，it can also result in a higher number of false positives，和therefore，in some circumstances，the results of scanning may be better utilised as a confidence score rather than as a definitive conclusion.
 If a value of 0是used，the results of scanning using the Virus Total API will be applied as detections，和therefore，if any engine used by Virus Total flags the文件being scanned as being malicious，phpMussel will consider the文件to be malicious.
-If any other value是used，the results of scanning using the Virus Total API will be applied as detection weighting，和therefore，the number of engines used by Virus Total that flag the文件being scanned as being malicious will serve as a confidence score (or detection weighting)为不论是否 the文件being scanned should be considered malicious by phpMussel (the value used will represent the minimum confidence score or weight required in order to be considered malicious).
+If any other value是used，the results of scanning using the Virus Total API will be applied as detection weighting，和therefore，the number of engines used by Virus Total that flag the文件being scanned as being malicious will serve as a confidence score (or detection weighting)为如果 the文件being scanned should be considered malicious by phpMussel (the value used will represent the minimum confidence score or weight required in order to be considered malicious).
 A value of 0是used by default。

 "vt_quota_rate"和"vt_quota_time"
 - According to the Virus Total API documentation，"it是limited to at most 4 requests of any nature in any given 1 minute time frame.
 If you run a honeyclient，honeypot or any other automation that是going to provide resources to VirusTotal和not only retrieve reports you are entitled to a higher request rate quota".
 By default，phpMussel will strictly adhere to these limitations，but due to the possibility of these rate quotas being increased，these two directives are provided as a means为you to instruct phpMussel as to what limit it should adhere to.
 Unless you've been instructed to do so，it's不推荐为you to increase these values，but，if you've encountered problems relating to reaching your rate quota，decreasing these values _**MAY**_ sometimes help you in dealing with these problems.
 Your rate limit是determined as `vt_quota_rate` requests of any nature in any given `vt_quota_time` minute time frame。